 An overview with samples from Williams College Libraries.

 A collaborative reference manager designed to simplify the process of gathering, presenting, publishing, and disseminating research and assessing its impact in the chemical and related sciences.

 Use Chicago/Turabian for your history, humanities, and arts papers.

 Helpful tutorial and reference guide from Purdue's Online Writing Lab.

 Turabian Quick Guide

-Kate L. Turabian's Manual for Writers of Research Papers, Theses, and Dissertations presents two basic documentation systems: notes-bibliography style (or simply bibliography style) and author-date style (sometimes called reference list style).
-These styles are essentially the same as those presented in The Chicago Manual of Style, sixteenth edition, with slight modifications for the needs of student writers.
+This presents two basic documentation systems: notes-bibliography style (or bibliography style) and author-date style (or the reference list style).
+These are essentially the same as in The Chicago Manual of Style, 16th ed., with slight modifications for the needs of student writers.